techn0man1ac/ATtiny13BinaryWatches/README.md

 # How it's work?

-Every 0.5 sec CPU wake up and increase second's value and come sleep mode(4 uA).
+Every 0.5 sec CPU wake up and increase milliseconds value and come sleep mode(4 uA).

 If you press button "SHOWTIME();" it show hours and minutes(0.5 seconds per value) in binary mode in 4 LEDs.